 READ MORE: HOCUS POCUS

 The Sixth Sense (1999)

 Twenty-one years on from its premiere in 1999, M Night Shyamalan’s The Sixth Sense remains one of the finest ghost stories of the past thirty years.
-Its ability to enthral, shock, and engage audiences, intact despite most people knowing its finale’s killer twist.
+Its ability to enthral, shock, and engage audiences remains intact despite most people knowing its finale’s killer twist for over twenty years.
 So what is the reason for its enduring appeal?
 In my opinion, much of the classic secret recipe comes from the performances at the heart of the movie, with Bruce Willis and Haley Joel Osment outstanding.
-However, maybe its lasting appeal also comes from its genre-defying place in cinema.
-After all, this is a film where classic M.R.
+However, maybe its lasting appeal also comes from its genre-defying place in cinema; after all, this is a film where classic M.R.
 James inspired horror dovetails with crime drama, coming-of-age and mystery.

-The result of this was a picture that ensured the viewer only saw what the director wanted them to see before being forced to admit they were tricked all along.
+The result was a picture wrapped in what the director wanted us to see before the final trick was uncovered.
 The Sixth Sense remains Shyamalan’s best work to date and is well worth revisiting even if you know the ending.

 READ MORE: LADY IN WHITE

 Born in the imagination of the formidable Clive Barker in a collection of short stories, The Books Of Blood (1984-1985).
 Barker’s original story took place on a Liverpool housing estate, as its residents investigated the urban legend of a local serial killer.
 However, in the translation to film, British director Bernard Rose (Paper House) transferred the action to the urban decay of 90s Chicago, creating a folklore horror embedded in social themes of poverty, crime, and race.